 1. Gain condition: establish the reverse distribution of carriers in the lasing medium (active region).
 The electron energy in the semiconductor is composed of a series of energy bands close to continuous energy levels, so in the semiconductor In order to achieve the population inversion, it is necessary to have a large number of electrons at the bottom of the low-energy valence band between the two energy band regions, which is much larger than the number of holes at the top of the low-energy valence band.
 The heterojunction is forward biased and the necessary carriers are injected into the active layer.
 The electrons are excited from a lower energy valence band to a higher energy conduction band.
 When a large number of electrons in a state in which the number of particles is inverted are combined with holes, a stimulated emission is generated.

-2. To obtain the coherent stimulated radiation, the stimulated radiation must be feedbacked multiple times in the optical cavity to form a laser oscillation.
+2. To obtain the coherent stimulated radiation, the stimulated radiation must be feedbacked multiple times in the optical cavity to form a astronomy laser pointer oscillation.
 The cavity of the laser is formed by the natural cleavage plane of the semiconductor crystal as a mirror, usually The end that does not emit light is plated with a high-reverse multilayer dielectric film, and the light-emitting surface is plated with an anti-reflection film.
 For the F-p cavity (Fabry-Perot cavity) semiconductor laser, it is convenient to use the natural cleavage plane perpendicular to the plane of the P-n junction to form the F-P cavity.

 3. In order to form a stable oscillation, the laser medium must be able to provide a sufficiently large gain to compensate for the optical loss caused by the cavity and the loss caused by the laser output from the cavity surface, and continuously increase the light field in the cavity.
 This requires a sufficiently strong current injection, that is, there is sufficient population inversion, and the higher the degree of particle inversion, the greater the gain obtained, that is, the requirement that a certain current threshold condition must be met.
 When the laser reaches the threshold, light having a specific wavelength can resonate in the cavity and be amplified, and finally a laser is formed to continuously output.